 A Local Food Centre for Exeter

-More food markets
+More food markets for Exeter

 Food Exeter wants to see more markets where people can buy local, sustainably produced food at affordable prices.
 We would like to see an innovative and flexible approach taken to encouraging city centre and neighbourhood markets, food ‘pop-ups’ and food street trading.
 These kinds of activities not only provide a valuable way for new entrepreneurs to test their ideas, but also encourage the ‘micro’ businesses that are an important feature of the local economy.
 We want Exeter to follow innovative cities that have made their city centres vibrant and resilient, by building a modern market space in the city centre, for food, but also providing space for other activities.
+We support the idea of an interim marketplace somewhere in the city centre, to test and build support for a longer term proper modern marketplace.

 We want to work with any individuals, businesses or organisations who also want to see more market and street stalls that support our local food economy and sustainable local agriculture.